-Subsection i.
 Referenda may be called on any issue by a two-thirds (2/3) vote of the Undergraduate Senate or petition of ten percent (10%) of the student body.
 A referendum shall be held at the next scheduled election unless other provisions are made in the text of the referendum itself.

-Subsection ii.
-Referenda campaigns will have, at most, two election cycles to college signatures beginning after the announcement of election results from the most recent election cycle and ending at the nomination convention during one of the two following election cycles.
-Campaigns must declare with the Elections Commissioner
+Referenda campaigns will have, at most, two election cycles to collect signatures beginning after the announcement of election results from the most recent election cycle and ending at the nomination convention during one of the two following election cycles.
+Campaigns must declare with the Elections Commissioner to begin petitioning.
+Campaigns may be eligible to appear on either of the two election cycles following their declaration with the Elections Commissioner as long as the required number of signatures has been met for approval.

-- to begin petitioning.
-Campaigns may be eligible to appear on either of the two election cycles following their declaration with the Elections Commissioner as long as the required number of signatures has been met for approval. - Subsection iii.
-Once the petition, with the required ten percent (10%) of the student body, has been submitted, pending approval by student activities, campaign managers must attend an information session conducted by the Elections Commission.
-Only after campaign managers have attended an information session can a campaign manager register their campaign with the Elections Commission at the Nomination Convention. - Subsection iv.
-Referendum campaigns must be registered as one of the following sides: YES, NO, ABSTAIN - Subsection v.
+Once the petition, with the required ten percent (10%) of the student body, has been submitted, pending approval by The Center for Student Involvement, campaign managers must attend an information session conducted by the Elections Commission.
+Only after campaign managers have attended an information session can a campaign manager register their campaign with the Elections Commission at the Nomination Convention.

+Referendum campaigns may be withdrawn from the ballot via a request from the campaign manager that initially put it on the ballot.
+If the referendum was put on the ballot via a vote in the Undergraduate Senate, a two-thirds (2/3) vote by the Senate is required to remove it prior to voting.

+Referendum campaigns must be registered as one of the following sides: YES, NO, ABSTAIN

 A maximum of two-hundred dollars (\$200) per side may be used by campaigns.
 If there are two or more campaigns for one side, then the maximum amount will be split evenly between the campaigns.
-All Campaign Finance Regulations apply to referendum campaigns. - Subsection vi.
+All Campaign Finance Regulations apply to referendum campaigns.

 Referenda shall be considered passed if they attain a simple majority of votes except amendments to the Student Government Constitution, which shall require a two-thirds (2/3) majority.

-BY A VOTE OF TO WITH VOTES PRESENT ON

-THIS DAY OF , 2016.

-N Joah Glen Wills

-Speaker o of the Undergraduate Senai te

-Attesting:

-Title